ScottyLabs/TH-Bot/README.md

 # TartanHacks 2021 Bot

 A general bot to be used in helping manage the TartanHacks 2021 Discord server.
-The framework is forked from [hs_discord_bot](https://github.com/unicsmcr/hs_discord_bot), the original description of which is given below.
+The framework is cloned from [hs_discord_bot](https://github.com/unicsmcr/hs_discord_bot), the original description of which is given below.

 ---